freshplanet/ANE-ImagePicker/README.md

 Usage
 -----

    Complete usage example is in the *sample* directory

+   The ANE in the *sample/libs* directory works standalone.

+   The ANE in the *bin* directory is compiled without Android support libraries and will not work standalone.

 In the manifestAdditions section of your AIR app manifest for Android, include this in the application element:
   ```xml